How to make your own Basic Homemade Dry Rub for pork or chicken.

 Why sweet?
 For low heat and slow cooking, the sweet factor is sugar (brown sugar, cane sugar, or even turbanado sugar), which will help to create that caramelized crusty exterior (bark).
 To balance the sweetness from the sugar this is where the savory flavor comes in.
 We hardly, if ever, use sugar for beef, but we love it on pork and chicken cooked low and slow.

 This comes from things like salt and onion powder.
 You can also get some awesome savory notes from dry mustard, chili powder (which is simply a blend of dried chilies), cumin, paprika, celery salt, or ancho powder.
 Start small and keep adding some of your favorites.

 Spice (or Heat)

 Feeling adventurous?
 Add a little heat to your rub.
 This can start as simply as adding some fresh ground pepper.
 Some others flavors to kick it up a notch are cayenne pepper, red chili flakes, or dried chipotle to add some heat.
 Add these spicy at your own discretion.
 Not everyone is into the kick!

-One easy recipe format to consider is one part sugar and one part a mix of other spices.
+One easy recipe format to consider when making a homemade dry rub is one part sugar and one part a mix of other spices.

 What spices?
 A combination of salt and chili powder to start.